Gabriele Frangipani: 2023–24 season: World Championships debut

 After claiming the silver medal at the Italian Championships, Frangipani competed at the 2024 European Championships in Kaunas.
 He finished fourth in both segments, and fourth overall, narrowly losing the bronze medal to fellow Italian Matteo Rizzo after repeating too many triple jumps and thereby violating the Zayak rule.
 He remarked afterward that he was "feeling so stupid right now," but added "overall, I am very happy about what I showed today."

 Frangipani concluded the season making his World Championship debut at the 2024 edition in Montreal, coming sixteenth.

 2024–25 season

 Frangipani started the season by winning the silver medal at the 2024 CS Nebelhorn Trophy.
 He said he had worked “hard as ever before in his life” going into this season.
 He went on to compete on the 2024–25 Grand Prix circuit, he finished sixth at 2024 Skate Canada International and tenth at the 2024 NHK Trophy.

 Following a silver medal win at the 2024 CS Warsaw Cup, Frangipani won the bronze medal at the 2025 Italian Championships.
 He then finished up the season by winning the 2025 Bavarian Open and finishing sixth at the 2025 Sonja Henie Trophy.

 2025–26 season

 Frangipani began the season with a ninth-place finish at the 2025 CS Nebelhorn Trophy.
 He then went on to compete on the Grand Prix series, finishing twelfth at the 2025 Grand Prix de France and eleventh at the 2025 NHK Trophy.
+He went on to compete at the 2025 CS Warsaw Cup but withdrew from the event following the short program due to a back injury.
+He subsequently withdrew from the 2026 Italian Championships as well.

+In March, Frangipani completed his season at the 2026 World Championships.
+He placed seventeenth in the short program and twenty-second in the free skate, finishing twenty-third overall.
+He set season's best scores in both the short program and the overall score.